erikw/taiga-stats/README.md

                         that you have access to read.
     list_us_statuses    List all the ID and names of User Story statuses. burnup              Print burn(up|down) statistics.
-Typically used for entering in an Excel sheet or such that plots a bunup. store_daily         Store the current state of a project on file so that the cfd command can generate a diagram with this data. cfd                 Generate a Cumulative Flow Diagram from stored data. deps_dot_nodes      Print user stories nodees in .dot file format. deps_dot            Print US in .dot file format with dependencies too!
+Typically used for entering in an Excel sheet or such that plots a burnup.
+    store_daily         Store the current state of a project on file so that the CFD command can generate a diagram with this data. cfd                 Generate a Cumulative Flow Diagram from stored data. deps_dot_nodes      Print User Story nodes in .dot file format. deps_dot            Print US in .dot file format with dependencies too!
                         Create a custom attribute for User Stories named 'Depends On' by going to Settings>Attributes>Custom